Fikayomi31/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-Write a script that duplicates the last line of the file iacta 10.Write a script that deletes all the regular files (not the directories) with a .js extension 11.Write a script that counts the number of directories and sub-directories in the current directory.
+12.Create a script that displays the 10 newest files in the current directory.